 - A discharge planning process that uses a multi-disciplinary team approach including but not limited to the following:

 - Nursing staff.

-- Social work staff including whenever appropriate, NIA, State, or tribal social workers.
+- Social work staff including whenever appropriate, BIA, State, or tribal social workers.

 - Mental health staff including native practitioners as consultants when appropriate.

 - The Client/patient or the client's representative and/or guardian.
 This may include family members or significant others who provide care or will assist with rehabilitation of the patient.